Saket-Upadhyay/WriterScript/README.md

 Note
 ---
 > I created this project to help myself learn `Theory of Computation and Compiler Design` (5th Semester Course), This project is just for fun and is not associated with any person, organization (academic or non-academic) whatsoever.
-> The project is under MIT license, so it can be used as a teaching resource, other projects, etc. with proper citation to this repository.
+> The project is under MIT license, so it can be used as a teaching resource, project, personal use, etc. with proper credits / citation to this repository.

 ---

-Work In Progress
 <br>
 <br>